 Image courtesy CDC/Alissa Eckert, MS

-NWCPHP’s Northwest Public Health Training Center has a variety of no-cost training resources for addressing the current respiratory disease outbreak caused by the novel coronavirus, also known as COVID-19.
+NWCPHP has a variety of no-cost training resources for addressing the COVID-19 pandemic.
 Six of these resources are certified as high-quality by the Public Health Learning Navigator.

 Online Training Materials